ElaheHkh/Deep-Learning-by-Pytorch/README.md

-# Deep-Learning-by-Pytorch
+# Deep Learning by Pytorch Part 1 Gradient Descent
-Tutorial of Machine Learning, Deep Learning by Pytorch
+Tutorial of Machine Learning and Deep Learning by Pytorch

-Part 1 ==> Gradient Descent

 ## Create tensors:
 - x = torch.tensor(3.) --> tensor(3.) -->  y is Undifferentiable based on x